The small business specialists

-Most insurance companies bundle insurance policies specifically for small businesses.
-If you employ staff you should check if workers’ compensation insurance
+TIP: Most insurance companies bundle insurance policies specifically for small businesses.
+If you employ staff you should check if workers’ compensation insurance is included.

 You can receive significant financial penalties from WorkCover WA if you don’t have the correct insurance for your staff.

 You can tailor non-compulsory insurance options according to the risks associated with your business activities.